seycileli/Robofriends-redux/README.md

 # robofriends-redux

-# To users who wish to clone
+# If you wish to clone

 First fork the repository.
 From there in your CLI/ terminal